 How do I complain?

-Councils have their own procedures for such complaints.
-Generally, the Monitoring Officer will first assess a complaint and decide whether it merits formal investigation.
+Councils must have a Monitoring Officer to ensure that the authority, its officers and its members maintain the highest standards of conduct and make decisions lawfully and fairly.
+Monitoring Officers are also responsible for maintaining a Register of Members’ Interests.
+The Monitoring Officer will assess a complaint, normally with an Independent Person, and decide whether it merits formal investigation.
 They may dismiss a complaint if, for example, there is no breach of the Code, the councillor was not acting in an official capacity, or the matter is trivial and it is not in the public interest to investigate.
-If they decide to carry out a formal investigation, this may involve the Monitoring Officer, another Investigating Officer and a Standards Committee or Hearings Panel and will include an Independent Person.
+If they decide to carry out a formal investigation, this will include an Independent Person and may involve the Monitoring Officer, another Investigating Officer and a Standards Committee or Hearings Panel.

 If you can consider my complaint what will the Ombudsman look for?